nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 The OPTEE OS sources built are the NXP sources integrating the NXP platform and available in github (https://github.com/nxp-imx/imx-optee-os).
-The script `build_tadevkit.cmake` requires the NXP script `scripts/nxp_build.sh` present in the NXP OPTEE OS sources.

 The development kit and corresponding interface headers are installed in the `TA_DEV_KIT_ROOT` directory.